-- WTO E-Campus: provides access to the WTO E-Learning Technical Assistance program on the Multilateral Trading System.
+- WTO e-learning: provides access to the WTO E-Learning Technical Assistance program on the Multilateral Trading System.

 - Building trade capacity: describes the efforts made by WTO to meet the special needs of developing countries by building “trade capacity” to enable them to trade more effectively and benefit from the multilateral trading system.

 The SPS Agreement establishes the following four transparency obligations that must be fulfilled by members:

 Source: Practical Manual for SPS National Notification Authorities and SPS National Enquiry Points, 2018.

 More detailed information on transparency is available in the SPS Agreement, as well as in the Recommended procedures for implementing the transparency obligations of the SPS Agreement (Article 7).

 An annual report of the level of implementation of SPS transparency provisions is available in document series G/SPS/GEN/804.

 How to submit SPS notifications – The ePing SPS&TBT Platform